juju/docs/src/en/charms-constraints.md

 !!!
 Note:
-    Constraints applied with '--bootstrap-constraints' will automatically apply to any future controllers provisioned for high availability (HA).
+    Constraints applied with '--bootstrap-constraints' will automatically apply to any future controllers provisioned for high availability.
 See [Controller high availability][controllers-ha].

-## Setting constraints for all models
+## Setting constraints for the controller and the default models

-Constraints can be applied to all models by, again, stating them during the controller-creation process, but using the `--constraints` option instead:
+Constraints can be applied to **every** machine (controller and non-controller) in the 'controller' and 'default' models.
+This is done, again, during the controller-creation process, but by using the `--constraints` option instead:

 ```bash
 juju bootstrap --constraints mem=4G aws
 ```

-Above, we want every machine in every model to have a minimum of four GiB of memory.

 See [Creating a controller][controllers-creating] for more guidance.

 !!!
 Important:
-    The `--constraints` option also affects the controller.
-Individual constraints from `--bootstrap-constraints` override any identical
+    Individual constraints from `--bootstrap-constraints` override any
-    constraints from `--constraints`.
+    identical constraints from `--constraints` if these options are used in combination.

 For the LXD cloud, the following invocation will place a **limit** of 2GiB of memory for each machine: